Dry Eye Treatment

-In addition there may some environmental factors that you need to alter to make you more comfortable such as how and where you are exposed to heat ducts or fans blowing as well as attempting to keep the areas that you spend a great deal of time in at a proper humidity level.
+In addition, there may some environmental factors that you need to alter to make you more comfortable, such as how and where you are exposed to heat ducts or fans blowing, as well as attempting to keep your environment at a proper humidity level.

-Sometimes, if the oily layer of the tear film is deficient, we may suggest that you increase your consumption of oily fish or even take flax seed oil as a dietary supplement.
-Most likely you will be asked to drink plenty of water.
+Sometimes, if the oily layer of the tear film is deficient, we may suggest that you increase your consumption of oily fish or take flax seed oil as a dietary supplement.
+Most likely, you will be asked to drink plenty of water.

-For patients with moderate to severe dry eyes who may have already tried using artificial tear eye drops and punctual plugs without relief, the prescription of Restasis eye drops with or without the other treatments can often help alleviate your symptoms.
-Restasis works by preventing a type of inflammatory cell from entering the Lacrimal Gland and thus allows your Lacrimal Gland to function more effectively so that you can actually make more of your own natural tears.
-Restasis eye drops require several weeks of use to actually become effective, so please use these drops exactly as they are prescribed and please be patient.
+For patients with moderate to severe dry eyes who may have already tried using artificial tear eye drops and punctual plugs without relief, the prescription of Restasis eye drops, with or without the other treatments, can often help alleviate your symptoms.
+Restasis works by preventing a type of inflammatory cell from entering the Lacrimal Gland, allowing your Lacrimal Gland to function more effectively to make more of your own natural tears.
+Restasis eye drops require several weeks of use to become effective, so use these drops exactly as they are prescribed and please be patient.